All-Metal Headband Rebuild, Refined 50mm MLD Driver — The Aune’s AR5000 MK2

 The full Hifiman new-model group alongside the MK2 gives useful context for how the AR5000 MK2 sits relative to Hifiman’s new mid-fi lineup — warmer than any of them, with a fundamentally different acoustic approach:

-Against the Hedd Audio HEDDphone D1 — a warmer, midrange-focused AMT headphone at a higher price — the AR5000 MK2 is genuinely competitive in warmth and staging width, though the D1’s midrange clarity is exceptional and difficult to match at $239:
+Against the Hedd Audio HEDDphone D1 — a warmer, midrange-focused dynamic driver headphone at a higher price — the AR5000 MK2 is genuinely competitive in warmth and staging width, though the D1’s midrange clarity is exceptional and difficult to match at $339.
+The measurements confirm this: the D1’s bass is actually slightly less elevated than the MK2’s, while its upper midrange is considerably more linear.
+The D1 is the warmer headphone in character but the more neutral one in the midrange — a useful distinction to understand where each sits:

-The Meze 105 AER is the other warm, spacious open-back in this general conversation.
-Both headphones share a preference for body and warmth over strict neutrality — the AR5000 MK2 wins on soundstage geometry (the tilt-angle driver is genuinely distinctive), while the Meze has the more ergonomically comfortable headband and the more immediately relaxed character:
+The Meze 105 AER is the other warm, open-back in this general conversation.
+Both headphones share a preference for body and warmth over strict neutrality — the AR5000 MK2 wins on soundstage geometry ( the tilt-angle driver is genuinely distinctive) and the 105 AER has a treble that I know some people do not like.

 A broader group shot showing the AR5000 MK2 in the company of several of these comparison headphones: